 Introduction to C#

-This chapter introduces you to C#. it explains how to define classes and declare variables in C#.
-In addition, it discusses how to create the object of a class.
+the object of a class.
 Further, it discusses how to write execute C# programs.

 Introducing C#